huijing/huijing.github.io/_posts/2019-07-10-the-importance-of-representation.md

 ## Wrapping up

-It is high time that those of us outside of North America and Western Europe start sharing our perspectives, all our different perspectives.
+It is high time that those of us outside of North America and Western Europe start sharing our perspectives.
+All our different perspectives.

 Because even though it is not something that most of us are naturally conditioned to do, there is value in contributing our perspectives to the world.
 For us to make our voices heard, and bring a greater awareness of the situations and contexts that we operate in.